 Practical driving lessons are an essential part of driving licence training.
 Therefore it is absolutely necessary to present a certificate of vision before the first hour of driving.
 In addition, you must present the eye test (together with the certificate of your first aid course and a biometric passport photo) at the time of application, and the paperwork is best done long before the first driving lesson.

 For most driving licence categories, a simple eye test by an optician is sufficient.
-However, if you decide to obtain a driving licence for C and D category lorries or to drive a taxi one day, it is essential that you have an officially certified opinion from an ophthalmologist.
+However, if you decide to obtain a driving licence for C and D category lorries or to drive a taxi one day, you must have an officially certified opinion from an ophthalmologist.
 You can find more information on this under Special Features of the Vision Test.

 Hand in the passed eye test when registering at the driving school!